KonKarakaxidis/React-Poker/README.md

 Starts the server.
 Open [http://localhost:8000](http://localhost:8000) to get the app from the server.
+To play you need to open two browser tabs and navigate to http://localhost:8000.
+Hit 'Start' and create a poker room by pressing the cross icon.
+After the room is created, click on the room name to navigate to the table.
+Join the same room from the other browser tab in order to play a game.

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>